-As a result of Nuvilex' limited operating history, the Company is currently unable to accurately forecast its revenues.
-Current and future expense levels are based largely on the Company's marketing and development plans and estimates of future revenues.
-Sales and operating results generally depend on the volume and timing of orders and on the Company's ability to fulfill such orders, both of which are difficult to forecast at this stage.
+The Company is currently unable to accurately forecast its revenues.
+Typically, current and future expense levels are based largely on marketing and development plans and estimates of future revenues.
+Sales and operating results will generally depend on the volume and timing of orders and on the Company's ability to fulfill such orders, both of which are difficult to forecast at this stage.
 Nuvilex may be unable to adjust spending in a timely manner to compensate for any unexpected revenue shortfall.
 Accordingly, any significant shortfall in revenues in relation to planned expenditures could have an immediate adverse effect on the Company's business, prospects, financial condition and results of operations.
-Further, as a strategic response to changes in the competitive environment, Nuvilex may from time to time make certain pricing, service or marketing decisions that could have a material adverse effect on its business, prospects, financial condition and results of operations.
+Further, as a strategic response to changes in the competitive environment, Nuvilex may from time to time make certain pricing, service or marketing decisions that could have a materially adverse effect on its business, prospects, financial condition and results of operations.

 Nuvilex may experience significant fluctuations in future operating results due to a variety of factors, many of which are outside the Company's control.
-Factors that may affect operating results include: (i) ability to obtain and retain customers, attract new customers at a steady rate and maintain customer satisfaction with products, (ii) the announcement or introduction of new services by Nuvilex or its competitors, (iii) price competition, (iv) the level of use and consumer acceptance of its products, (v) the amount and timing of operating costs and capital expenditures relating to expansion of the business, operations and infrastructure, (vi) governmental regulations, and (vii) general economic conditions.
+Factors that may affect operating results include: (i) the ability to obtain and retain customers, attract new customers at a steady rate and maintain customer satisfaction with products, (ii) the announcement or introduction of new services by Nuvilex or its competitors, (iii) price competition, (iv) the level of use and consumer acceptance of its products, (v) the amount and timing of operating costs and capital expenditures relating to expansion of the business, operations and infrastructure, (vi) governmental regulations, and (vii) general economic conditions.